emiliobondioli/nuxt-magpie/README.md

 ✨🐦 Shiny!

+Magpie aims take Nuxt's [full static generation](https://nuxtjs.org/blog/going-full-static/) a step further, to create a standalone build with no API calls and no remote image assets.

 ## Features

-Magpie aims take Nuxt's [full static generation](https://nuxtjs.org/blog/going-full-static/) a step further, to allow the creation of a completely standalone build with no API calls and no remote image assets.
-- Download local copies of all remote images to your `/dist` folder
+- Downloads local copies of all remote images to your `/dist` folder
 - For each generated route, replaces all image urls in the page's html and payload/state to use the local copies
-- Use it with a locally hosted CMS, to create a production ready build to be deployed on static hosts (e.g. Netlify)
+- Use it with a locally hosted CMS to create a build ready to be deployed on static hosts (e.g. Netlify)
-- Requires `nuxt` version >= `2.14.0` to work
+- Requires `nuxt` version >= `2.14.0`

 ## Setup